sailshq/whelk/README.md

-#### A note for Windows users
+#### A note on case-sensitivity

+Note that input names are _case-sensitive_, and therefore the names of environment variables understood by this module are also case-sensitive.

-Also note that [on Windows, the names of environment variables are capitalized/case-insensitive](https://en.wikipedia.org/wiki/Environment_variable#DOS), so you may have difficulties using this approach.
+[On Windows, the names of environment variables are capitalized/case-insensitive](https://en.wikipedia.org/wiki/Environment_variable#DOS), so you may have difficulties using this approach.
 I'm happy to help in the implementation of a workaround if you need this and have any ideas for how to do it (hit me up [on Twitter](http://twitter.com/mikermcneil)).

 ## Configuring non-string values